jpmedley/mdncrawler/README.md

-# puppeteer-example
+# puppeteer-queryselector-eval-example

-A working example of Puppeteer on Glitch.
+An example of using Puppeteer to scrape the value of an HTML attribute.

 Tweet @kaycebasques for discussion.